-Reese could not even bring herself to do the scripted sex scene with Vince, so she asked the producers to please cut it from the movie.
+Reese could not even bring herself to do the scripted sex scene with Vince.
+She ended up asking the producers to please cut it from the movie.

-Vince, on his part, skipped all the press conferences to promote Four Christmases, adducing scheduling conflicts.
-Perhaps he did it so he would not have to spend more time with Reese, or perhaps so she would have to do all the promotion work by herself.
-He did not even show up at the movie’s premier.
+Vince, on his part, skipped all the press conferences to promote Four Christmases.
+He adduced scheduling conflicts.
+But perhaps he did it so he would not have to spend more time with Reese.
+Or maybe so she would have to do all the promotion work by herself.
+Vince did not even show up at the movie’s premiere.

 While Vince has not addressed the feud, Reese has said they got along: “Vince is the funniest person I’ve ever worked with in my entire life.”

-During the movie’s premier she sings his praises on the red carpet.
+During the movie’s premiere, she sings his praises on the red carpet.
 Did she convince you? (the video is above these lines.)

 The co-stars worked together for: a few months ( December 2007 – early 2008)

 2. Nick Nolte and Julia Roberts.
 I Love Trouble

 This is another relationship that bystanders usually described with the word ‘hate.’